nitya-s333/Academic-Projects/README.md

-# Australian Population Statistics – CITS1401 Project
+# Australian Population Statistics

 This Python script analyzes age-based population statistics across Australian regions using census-style CSV data.
-It was developed as part of the **CITS1401 – Problem Solving & Programming** unit at the University of Western Australia.
+It was developed as part of the CITS1401 unit at the University of Western Australia.

 ---